OSGeo/gdal/doc/source/drivers/raster/vicar.rst

    information.
 Defaults to MIPL using the ``MAP`` property group.
 When setting to GEOTIFF, a ``GEOTIFF`` property group will be used using GeoTIFF keys and tags.
    The COORDINATE_SYSTEM_NAME, POSITIVE_LONGITUDE_DIRECTION and TARGET_NAME
-   options will be ignored when selectin the GEOTIFF encoding.
+   options will be ignored when selecting the GEOTIFF encoding.
 -  **COORDINATE_SYSTEM_NAME**\ =PLANETOCENTRIC/PLANETOGRAPHIC.
 Value of
    MAP.COORDINATE_SYSTEM_NAME.
 Defaults to PLANETOCENTRIC.
 If specified, and USE_SRC_MAP is in effect, this will be taken into account to